gvwilson/thirdbit/src/fiction/iffy/index.md

 as the hovercraft bumped and shook toward the horizon.

-A Marine showed up a few minutes later to give Iffy a patch to dull the pain in her knee and speed its healing.
+A Marine showed up a few minutes later with a patch to dull the pain in Iffy's knee and speed its healing.
 Her eyelids grew heavy
-as the drugs and accelerators seeped through her skin.
+as the drugs and metabolic accelerators seeped through her skin.
 Even a mug of thick, sweet tea wasn't enough to keep them from closing.